Pyrofoux/Drowsy/README.md

 <img src="https://raw.githubusercontent.com/Pyrofoux/Drowsy/master/final/titleImage.png" width="40%" />
 </p>

-**Drowsy** is a school project aiming to build an AI architecture able to autonomously create a video game compatible with the [Bitsy](https://github.com/le-doux/bitsy) engine.
+**Drowsy** is a school project aiming to build an AI architecture able to autonomously create a video game compatible with the [Bitsy](https://github.com/le-doux/bitsy) game engine.

 It features  :
  - a GAN to generate Avatars